firebolt-db/firebolt-node-sdk/README.md

 <a id="in-memory-stream"></a>
 ### In-memory stream

 When using the streamResult method on the object returned from a simple execute method, the driver will return an in-memory stream of the result.
 This is useful for small result sets, but not recommended for large result sets.

+In this case the whole result will be first fetched in memory and then made available via streamResult.
+This is done for compatibility reasons and has no performance benefits compared to using fetchResult

 ```typescript
 const firebolt = Firebolt();